Know in one minute about kaffir lime leaves

 4. Treat the respiratory infection

-Kaffir lime leaves contain citronellal that fights against respiratory tract pathogens such as Staphylococcus aureus, Streptococcus pneumonia, and Haemophilus influenzae.
+Kaffir lime leaves contain citronellal that fights against respiratory tract pathogens such as Staphylococcus aureus, Streptococcus pneumonia, and Haemophilus influenza.
 Thus spray of this oil reduces the pain and the mild infection of a sore throat (9).

 5. Anticancer properties